Neurotherapy Options in Minnesota

 How Can Neurotherapy Help?

 Neurotherapy is a combination of two individual therapies known as neurostimulation and neurofeedback.
 And these therapies are used to treat a variety of neuro-related conditions.

 At Newbridge, we assess your condition prior to any therapy session by measuring brain activity using a Quantitative Electroencephalogram (QEEG).
 We interpret this data to see how your brain activity compares to the normative database of similar patients in your age group and recommend treatment through our science-based approach.

-Neurostimulation uses pulsed electromagnetic field stimulation (pEMF), transcranial alternating current stimulation (tACS), transcranial direct current, and/or transcranial random noise stimulation (tRNS).
-Neurostimulation increases the blood flow to the brain, which allows for a 90 minute period of neuroplasticity (heightened brain activity in an effort to change, create new pathways and heal) after the treatment.
+Neurostimulation uses pulsed electromagnetic field stimulation (pEMF), along with transcranial alternating current stimulation (tACS) techniques.
+This form of therapy works to increase the blood flow to your brain, which allows for heightened brain activity that can work to change your brainwave patterns, create new pathways, and heal after the treatment.

 - Alzheimer’s Disease

 - Dyslexia and Dyscalculia

 - Head Injuries

 - Post-Traumatic Stress Disorder (PTSD)

 - Stress Disorders